ucbjrl/sbt/src/sphinx/Migrations/MigrationGuide_0.13.2.rst

-Sbt 0.13.2 brings a lot of new rich features with it, however it also represents a shift in some of the standard sbt-isms we've grown accostomed to.
+Sbt 0.13.2 brings a lot of new rich features with it, however it also represents a shift in some of the standard sbt-isms we've grown accustomed to.
 This guide will walk through the following changes:

 * ``AutoPlugin`` / ``AutoImport`` and the deprecation of ``sbt.Plugin`` and ``sbt.Defaults.defaultSettings``
 * Incremental task execution using ``.previous``
 * Migration to the name-hashing incremental compiler.

-Let's start with possibly the most intensive change to have happened in a binary compatible release in sbt:
+Let's start with the possibly breaking (semantic) changes.
-The deprecation of ``sbt.Defaults`` and the migration to ``AutoPlugin``.

 Breaking semantic changes
 =========================